I Hate Myself: Managing Self-Loathing And Anxiety

-Hating yourself or experiencing self-loathing can consist of feeling that you are not as good as others or that you are not worthy, lovable, or "good."
+Hating yourself, also called self-loathing, consists of problematic thought patterns that can significantly impact mental health.
+For example, you may feel that you are not as good as others or that you are not worthy, lovable, or "good."
 You may feel like you make mistakes constantly or fear that you mess everything up all the time.
 You may also think that other people hate you.

 If you are living with feelings of self-loathing, know that hating yourself does not have to be permanent.
 Studies from Mental Health America show that self-criticism is treatable with compassionate therapy.
 Learning to love yourself and recognize your good qualities may also come from practicing self compassion and reframing negative thought patterns.

-Why do I hate myself, and how do I stop?
+Why do I hate myself and how do I stop?
+Managing anxiety and self-loathing

 Self-loathing may start suddenly, or you may have been living with these feelings for a long time.
 No matter how long these feelings have been going on, the emotional consequences of not liking yourself may feel devastating to your mental health, leading to a downward spiral in your sense of self-worth.